 The Government introduced two National Indicators to measure Fire & Rescue Service Performance across the England and Wales; these are NI33 - Arson Incidents & NI49 - Primary Fires, related Fatalities and Injuries.
 We measure and manage our performance against these as part of the Service Plan.

-Regional Management Boards
+Replacement for the Regional Management Boards